corbane/InstantMode/README.md

 This plugin switches Rhino to instant commands mode.
 To write a command in the command line, you need to press the space bar.

+- Only works on Windows.
+- Tested only on Rhino 7.
+- The compiled plugin can be found in publish/net48.

 ### Steps: